 Staring at bright digital screens in the hours before bedtime is possibly the worse thing we can do for melatonin production.
 These devices contain small LEDs that emit artificial blue light which tricks our brain into thinking it is daytime.
 The brain can't tell the difference!

 We suggest setting a digital curfew by turning off all screens and devices 2 hours before bed and keeping them outside the bedroom while you sleep.
 This will signal the brain to wind down and prepare for a night of quality sleep.
 Instead, try reading, listening to podcasts, playing games or chatting with family in the evening.

 While it's ideal to avoid bright light before bed, most of us want to work, watch TV, use social media or study at night.
-So, the best thing to do is purchase blue light blocking glasses – or blue blockers as we call them – to wear 2-3 hours before bed.
+So, the best thing to do is purchase blue light blocking glasses to wear 2-3 hours before bed.

 Research confirms these glasses are your best friend if you want to improve natural melatonin production while still using blue light-emitting devices at night (24).

-Our amber and red-tinted blue blockers are available for adults and children and are stylish and super comfortable.
+Our amber and red-tinted blue light glasses are available for adults and children and are stylish and super comfortable.
 They block out 100% of harmful blue light rays coming from TVs, laptops, tablets, smartphones and room lighting.
-Plus, we offer blue blockers that fit over your existing prescription glasses.
+Plus, we offer blue blocking glasses that fit over your existing prescription glasses.